studio-nine/Nine.Injection/README.md

 ## Highlights
 - **Portable:** Runs on Windows, Windows Phone 8, Windows Store, iOS, Android, etc.
 - **Always Singleton:** Objects registered and resolved by the container are always singletons.
-- **Inject by Constructor:** Objects are injected by constructors only.
+- **Constructor Injection:** Dependencies are expressed and injected by constructors only.

 ## Installation
 You can get Nine.Injection using NuGet: